keithjgrant/Taming-CSS/Crawling/chapter2.md

 # Taming CSS
 # Chapter 2: Styling Essentials

 Now that you know the syntax of CSS and know how to write selectors, let's get a little more familiar with some styling.
 We have already seen a few common properties.
-Let's take a closer look at them, as well as a few other useful ones.
+Let's take a closer look at them, as well as some other useful ones.

 ## Styling Text